Shotton Mill, Flintshire

 Welcome

-Thank you for taking the time to visit our website about our emerging plans to repurpose Shotton Mill at Deeside Industrial Park.
+Thank you for taking the time to visit our website about our plans to repurpose Shotton Mill at Deeside Industrial Park.
 The purpose of this website is to share information about our plans and more about us as developers over the consultation period.

 Established in 1969, Eren Holding is a family run business with headquarters based in Istanbul, Turkey.
 We are highly experienced in paper manufacturing and other industrial commodities, employing over 8,000 people globally with an annual turnover in excess of €3.9 billion and total assets of over €3.1 billion.
 Our plans to repurpose and expand Shotton Mill will deliver a market leading operation, with the newest innovations and technologies, making the Mill an exemplar flagship facility in the UK and Europe.